COSC3020/quicksort-pivot-ZachRenz/README.md

 ## Answer

+(Note: I did talk with Howard on the background of this problem and the logic of it, and where to get started, from there I was able to formulate an answer)

 Looking at slides 34, we can see that we have quarters of a standard array that are bad for finding a good pivot, and one solid good set of numbers in the middle.
 That, with the right combinations, the median can be either good or bad.
 I decided to label good and bad pivots like this.

 [ $Lo$ | $G$ | $Hi$ ]